 Cushman-and-Wakefield share dividends

 We're not expecting Cushman-and-Wakefield to pay a dividend over the next 12 months.

 Cushman-and-Wakefield share price volatility

 Cushman & Wakefield plc, together with its subsidiaries, provides commercial real estate services under the Cushman & Wakefield brand in the United States, Australia, the United Kingdom, and internationally.
 The company operates through Americas; Europe, Middle East, and Africa; and Asia Pacific segments.
 It offers integrated facilities management, project and development, portfolio administration, transaction management, and strategic consulting services; property management services, including client accounting, engineering and operations, lease compliance administration, project and development, and sustainability services; and self-performed facilities services, which include janitorial, maintenance, critical environment management, landscaping, and office services.
 The company also provides owner representation and tenant representation leasing services; capital market services, such as investment sales and equity, and debt and structured financing for real estate purchase and sales transactions; and appraisal management, investment management, valuation advisory, portfolio advisory, diligence advisory, dispute analysis and litigation support, financial reporting, and property and/or portfolio valuation services on real estate debt and equity decisions.
-Cushman & Wakefield has a strategic partnership with Vanke Service.
-It serves real estate owners and occupiers, such as tenants, investors, and multi-national corporations.
-Cushman & Wakefield plc was founded in 1784 and is headquartered in Chicago, Illinois.
+Cushman & Wakefield has strategic partnerships with Vanke Service and WeWork Inc. It serves real estate owners and occupiers, such as tenants, investors, and multi-national corporations.
+Cushman & Wakefield plc was founded in 1784 and is based in London, the United Kingdom.

 Cushman-and-Wakefield in the news

 Supreme Court vaccine mandate ruling won't bar companies from demanding Covid shots for workers — Biden vows to advocate for that